martinmCGG/diplomka/README.md

 	*   Get the dataset [here](https://www.shapenet.org/download/shapenetcore).
 You need to register and wait for confirmation email.
 	*   Unpack the downloaded archive.
-	*   Download official dataset split [here](http://shapenet.cs.stanford.edu/shapenet/obj-zip/SHREC16/all.csv) and copy it to the root directory of the dataset.

 ## General Setup